-This book includes an activation code that allows you to load a set of practice questions.
-The questions come in different exams or exam databases.
+The practice test questions come in different exams or exam databases.
 When you install the PCPT software and type in the activation code, the PCPT software downloads the latest version of all these exam databases.
-And with the ICND2 book alone, you get six different "exams," or six different sets of questions, as listed in Figure I-2.
+And with the ICND2 book alone, you get 10 different "exams," or 10 different sets of questions, as listed in Figure I-2.